Festival of Ribs.

 One of the best foods in the world: ribs.
 My favorite “sport” in the world: competitive eating.
 Combine the two and you’ve got a deliciously messy afternoon in the city at the RibMania Ribs Eating Contest at Ribfest Chicago.

 Friday was opening day of this year’s Ribfest and the festival was tipped off with a professional ribs eating contest.
 By this time last year I had already seen four eating contests.
 This year, since my teeth problems took away a good chunk of my time and money, I had to cancel some of my previous plans, making this on my first of the year.
 I was anxious to get my season rolling!

-Six o’clock rolled around and tin trays of barbecued slabs were placed across the table.
+Six o’clock rolled around and tin trays of barbecued slabs of ribs were placed across the table.
 The RibMania trophy was placed front and center.
 And each of the contestants were announced, from fellow fans to Ribfest junkies.
-Then the number 26th ranked Ben Taylor.
+There was the number 26th ranked Ben Taylor.
 The number 8 ranked Erik “The Red” Denmark.
 Chicago North sider and number 10 ranked Tim “Gravy” Brown.
 And Chicago South sider and number 4 ranked Pat “Deep Dish” Bertoletti.

 The eaters took their places ready to dig in to the bones of meat and the audience counted down for them to start chewing.

 The contest was crazy.
 Each food and each eater has a different technique.
-For ribs, while some of the locals seemed to eat them bone by own as, well, most normal sane people would eat a rib, the pros seemed to combine pulling them from the bone with their teeth and stripping them with their hands and taking handfuls of the meat into their mouths.
+For ribs, while some of the locals seemed to eat them bone by own as, well, most normal sane people would eat a slab of ribs, the pros seemed to combine pulling them from the bone with their teeth and stripping them with their hands and taking handfuls of the meat into their mouths.

 Trays and trays of ribs went down.
-And the eight minute clock ticked away as each eater tried to keep up the momentum and get more and more down.
+And the eight minute clock ticked away as each eater tried to keep up the momentum and get more and more in their mouths.

-Seconds shy of eight minutes we counted down, and everyone stuffed that last bit in.
+Seconds shy of eight minutes, we counted down, and everyone stuffed that last bits of rib meat in.
 And then we waited while trays were weighed.

-In second, in a bit of an upset, so much so that it even seemed to surprise him: Ben “The Wolf” Taylor…
+In second place, in a bit of an upset, so much so that it even seemed to surprise him: Ben “The Wolf” Taylor…

-In first: Pat “Deep Dish” Bertoletti (making it two wins for the South side that day thank you very much White Sox).
+In first place: Pat “Deep Dish” Bertoletti (making it two wins for the South side that day thank you very much White Sox).

 After the contest Alyssa and I stuck around Ribfest for a bit.
 We watched some Mucca Pazza (an amazing local “circus-punk marching band”).